-Samsung is nipping at Apple’s heels with the Galaxy Watch Active 2, a beautiful smartwatch with built-in sleep-tracking, advanced workout-tracking, above-average battery life and an ECG sensor for diagnosing atrial fibrillation.
-(One caveat: That last feature doesn’t work at launch, but will be turned on later.)
+The Galaxy Watch Active 2, a sleek smartwatch with built-in sleep-tracking, advanced workout-tracking, above-average battery life and FDA-approved ECG sensor for diagnosing atrial fibrillation.

 Samsung Galaxy Watch Active 2: Price and availability

 The Galaxy Watch Active 2 was available to buy as of Sept.
 27, 2019, and comes in three colors and two sizes: 40mm and 44mm.
 Both are available as Bluetooth/Wi-Fi only models, or with LTE connectivity (through AT&T, Sprint, T-Mobile, and Verizon).

 The Bluetooth version of the Samsung Galaxy Watch Active 2 costs $249 for the 40mm size, and $269 for the 44mm model.
 If you want LTE, it'll cost you $399 for the 40mm model and $419 for the 44mm version.

 Bluetooth/Wi-Fi models come in Aqua Black, Cloud Silver, and Pink Gold, while the LTE models are available in black, gold, and silver.

 An Under Armour special edition of the watch has MapMyRun integration at the forefront.
 It will cost $279 for the 40mm size and $299 for the 44 mm size, and is only available with Bluetooth and in black.

 |Battery Life||24-60 hours, depending on workouts and display|